top of page

 They say it is unlike anything they have experienced and unlike 'other' kinds of anxiety - even if they have experienced extreme anxiety in the past.
 It is often accompanied by the feeling that their nerves are very exposed - they are often called 'oversensitive' by unbelieving or unsupportive family members.

-Anything from a small argument to a hot shower can trigger a histamine response that can contribute to recurring panic attacks or a sleepless night.
+Anything from a small argument to a hot shower to a short walk can trigger a histamine response that can contribute to recurring panic attacks or a sleepless night.

 It is important that you are careful with yourself in your recovery and be mindful that it is common for Long Covid patients to have post-traumatic stress disorder (PTSD), either from the initial viral infection or from the resultant illness.